aws-samples/sample-best-practices-for-life-science-research-agents/README.md

 ## Getting Started

-### Installation (One Command!)
+### Installation

-After cloning this repository in JupyterLab, open a terminal and run:
+After cloning this repository, open a terminal and run:

 ```bash
 cd sample-best-practices-for-life-science-research-agents